Mackey 2-functors and Mackey 2-motives

 shows that the naturality of $\hat t$ reduces to the naturality ($\diamondsuit$) as a transformation $\MM_\star\Rightarrow \cat N_\star$ and the naturality ($\heartsuit$) as a transformation $\MM^\star\Rightarrow \cat N^\star$, which we know hold true. \end{proof}

 \begin{Not} We denote by

 the (2-full) sub-2-category of $\PsFun(\GG^\op,\ADD)$ consisting of Mackey 2-functors, morphisms between them (\ie transformations satisfying the equivalent conditions of \Cref{Prop:Spanhat_trans}) and modifications.
+Note that, in order to talk about Mackey 2-functors, we need the additivity axiom and thus we are now making use of Hypothesis~\ref{Hyp:G_and_I_for_Span}\,\eqref{Hyp:G-I-d}.
 From the perspective of additive decompositions coming up in \Cref{ch:additive-motives}, it is natural to also consider the 1-full and 2-full sub-2-category

 of~$\biMack(\GG;\JJ)$ consisting of those Mackey functors $\MM\colon \GG^\op\to \ICADD$ taking values in \emph{idempotent-complete} additive categories. \end{Not}

 \begin{Thm} By precomposing with the embedding $(-)^*\colon \GG^\op\hookrightarrow \Spanhat(\GG;\JJ)$, we obtain a biequivalence